ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-`SetTx`'s [`Execute()` method](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go#L21) handles checks such as: blob value should not be empty, its size should not exceed maximum allowed limit and blob should not be already existing by comparing the blob's hash.
+`SetTx`'s [`Execute`](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go#L21) method performs a few safety checks to validate that the blob meets the size constraints enforced by genesis and doesn't overwrite an existing key before writing it to the blockchain.

 ```go
 func (s *SetTx) Execute(t *TransactionContext) error {